tlamadon/pytwoway/docs-src/source/internal.rst

 Overview
 ---------

-The main pytwoway API is split into six classes. pytwoway is canonically imported using
+The main PyTwoWay API is split into five classes.
+PyTwoWay is canonically imported using

   .. code-block:: python